 It’s important to consider how much cooking space you’ll need and how many people you’ll be cooking for when selecting the number of burners on your grill.

 Everybody varies depending on the ingredients being used, but there are some basic guidelines that you can follow…

 - How much grilling area do I need for up to three people?
 At least 200 square inches.
-A good example of a small grill suited for three people is the Royal Gourmet portable grill.
+A good example of a small grill suited for three people is the Royal Gourmet Portable Grill.
 This can be used at home or on the road and has 280 square inches of cooking area.

 - What’s the best grill size for four people?
 At least 280 square inches.
 It’s better to go slightly beyond the minimum size.
-The Char-Broil Performance 2-Burner Cabinet grill has 310 square inches of primary cooking area and is a good affordable family grill.
+The Char-Broil 2-Burner Cabinet grill has 310 square inches of primary cooking area and is a good affordable family grill.

 - How big should my grill be for five people?
 At least 360 square inches.
 The Weber Spirit II E-210 is a two-burner grill that is ideal for family cooking and entertaining friends for parties and on holidays.